aoswalt/tic-tac-toe/README.md

 # tic-tac-toe
-Polyglot FP solutions to tic-tac-toe
+A NashFP playground for you to contribute your polyglot FP solutions to tic-tac-toe.

 ```
 SHALL WE PLAY A GAME?